Breast Augmentation Sydney

 Breast augmentation is a highly personal experience.
 Different women desire different results, and different body types call for different surgical techniques.
 The need for customisation is why it is essential to seek out a qualified and knowledgeable specialist plastic surgeon to perform the procedure.

 Silicone implants are the preferred choice of most plastic surgeons worldwide.
 These implants feature a silicone shell with a special medical-grade silicone gel inside.
 They are intended to create a more natural look and feel to the breast and as such, are preferred by both patients and surgeons today.
-Almost all silicone inside the implant consist of a cohesive gel that sticks or adheres to itself.
+Almost all silicone inside the implant consists of a cohesive gel that sticks or adheres to itself.
 This characteristic ensures that even in the event of a rupture, the gel inside will remain contained within a confined space rather than spreading throughout the body

 Shapes, Textures and Placement